dimitricorradini/Oregonator/README.md

 # Oregonator
-We attempt an explicit implementation of the Runge-Kutta 4th order integrator in order to approxi- mate solutions to the Oregonator model, invented in 1974 to describe the very weird (and beauti- ful) Belousov-Zhabotinsky reaction, which famously displays oscillating behaviour between differ- ent chemical species for some values of its parameters.
+We attempt an explicit implementation of the Runge-Kutta 4th order integrator in order to approximate solutions to the Oregonator model, invented in 1974 to describe the very weird (and beautiful) Belousov-Zhabotinsky reaction, which famously displays oscillating behaviour between differ- ent chemical species for some values of its parameters.
 At the heart of the model lie the following equations, which constitute a nonlinear system in three variables:

 dX =k1*A*Y+k3*A*X-k2*X*Y-2k4X2 dt